Articles in this section

 Adding smart fields to a document

-When adding a smart field to a template in Word, Templafy automatically creates a content control for it.
-While this is fine in most situations, you need to use a placeholder text when you want to use custom formatting for the content control.
+When adding a smart field to a template in Word, Templafy automatically creates a content control including a placeholder text.
+When you want to use custom formatting for the content control, you need to select text as a placeholder text before adding the smart field.

 For example you have a 'Subject' field and add it to the template by clicking Add to template: